ldeso/hugo-flex/README.md

 ## Dynamically embedded CSS and JS

 Additional CSS and JS may be embedded with shortcodes.
-Relevant code must be saved as a partial (e.g. `website/layout/partials/myscript.js`) and its its filename must be added to the page-wide `.Scratch` variable, i.e. from within the shortcode template:
+The code must be saved as a partial (e.g. `website/layout/partials/myscript.js`) and its filename must be added to the page-wide `.Scratch` variable.
+From within the shortcode template:

 ```html
 {{ slice "myscript.js" | .Page.Scratch.Add "js" }}